TimCPB/Band_Pass_Filter/README.md

 musicians - electronic music
 makes filters to modify track sounds

-New filter - BandPass filter
+### Band Pass Filter

+Client makes digital audio plugins that allow musicians to modify track sounds

+Client wants a new filter - *Band Pass Filter*

   - allows only one band (range of frequencies) to pass through it.
 Any frequencies outside the band are cut off

-   - array of frequencies, each frequency an integer
+  - given an array of frequencies, each frequency an integer
-   - 2 frequencies - 40 lower, 1000 upper
+  - 2 frequency limits - 40mHz lower, 1000mHz upper
   - would like to be able to supply lower and upper limits as arguments
   - Adjust all frequencies outside of the range to bring them within range
   - no negative numbers
   - throw error if value is corrupted - e.g. null - anything not integer

 | Inout           | Output          |
 |-----------------|-----------------|